Do Current Language Models Support Code Intelligence for R Programming Language?: Introduction

-Our results reveal several key findings regarding the models and their capabilities for R programming language.
-First, studied models consistently experience varying degrees of performance degradation when processing R code compared to other programming languages.
+Our results reveal several key findings regarding the models and their capabilities for the R programming language.
+First, the models studied consistently experience varying degrees of performance degradation when processing R code compared to other programming languages.
 Second, our experiments demonstrate that multi-language fine-tuning does not uniformly improve performance across all PLMs for R-specific tasks, contrary to expectations.
-Third, we find that different syntax of the R styles in \textit{Tidy-verse} and \textit{Base} code significantly impact the performance, which is affecting the results more for code summarization task.
-The challenges extend beyond syntax to project-specific contexts inherent in R codebases, which poses a substantial challenge when attempting cross-project training.
+Third, we find that different syntax of the R styles in \textit{Tidy-verse} and \textit{Base} code significantly impact the performance, which affects the results more for the code summarization task.
+The challenges extend beyond syntax to project-specific contexts inherent in R codebases, which pose a substantial challenge when attempting cross-project training.
 This is further complicated by the observation that combined syntax approaches generally underperform compared to either individual syntax paradigms.
 Our experiments with LLMs also show the low Pass@K scores for code generation, falling much behind the scores obtained for Python.
 These insights emphasize the need for more nuanced approaches to improving model performance for R programming, beyond simply increasing training data or applying multi-language fine-tuning strategies.

-The contributions are as follows: \begin{itemize} \item We open source an R dataset to support other research related to code intelligence in R\footnote{\href{https://zenodo.org/records/13871742}}. \item We empirically evaluate the performance of different pre-trained models for R, for the specified tasks. \item We provide an R-specific approach and study its effect on the models' performance. \end{itemize}
+The contributions are as follows: \begin{itemize} \item We open source an R dataset to support other research related to code intelligence in R\footnote{https://zenodo.org/records/13871742}. \item We empirically evaluate the performance of different pre-trained models for R, for the specified tasks. \item We provide an R-specific approach and study its effect on the models' performance. \end{itemize}